How to Qualify for Waiver of Inadmissibility as a U Visa Applicant

 If, however, you have triggered other grounds of inadmissibility or have multiple inadmissibility issues, you will have to provide additional evidence to establish that you deserve the waiver.
 If you have a health-related ground of inadmissibility, for example, you might want to provide evidence that you would suffer hardship in your home country because you would not have access to medical treatment such as you receive here.
 (This is in addition to providing proof of other positive factors as mentioned above, such as family ties and so forth.)

-If you are inadmissible to the U.S. due to a record of criminal convictions, USCIS will consider both the number and the seriousness of the offenses that you committed and weigh them against the positive factors in your application.
+If you are inadmissible to the United States due to a record of criminal convictions, USCIS will consider both the number and the seriousness of the offenses that you committed and weigh them against the positive factors in your application for a waiver.

-An Immigration Attorney Can Help With Your Waiver Application
+An Immigration Attorney Can Help With Your U Visa and Waiver Application

 Putting together an I-192 waiver application, especially when dealing with the more serious inadmissibility grounds, can be a complex process.
-An experienced immigration attorney can help you determine which grounds of inadmissibility may apply in your situation and assist you in assembling a successful U visa application with an I-192 waiver.
-See How Expensive Is an Immigration Lawyer?
+An experienced immigration attorney can help you determine which grounds of inadmissibility might apply in your situation and assist you in assembling a successful U visa application with an I-192 waiver.
+Also see How Expensive Is an Immigration Lawyer?

 Talk to a Lawyer